LutzGrosshennig/unity3d-advanced-grid-movement/README.md

 # Usage

 Should be pretty self explainatory.
 If you have questions create an issue and I will answer and update this readme.
 In depth documentation is work in progress.

 # Whats next?

-The code could use an refactoring.
+The code could use refactoring.
 There are some dependcies and responsiblities I am not happy with.
-However "done!" is always better than "It will only release it when its perfect!"
-Of course I will use the script in "Xenomorph 2409" as well.
+However "done!" is always better than "It will only release it when its perfect!".
+Of course I will use the scripts in "Xenomorph 2409" as well.

 # Challenge